 The mother's verbal consent is required in the following situations:

-Where it is known or believed the unborn child is Aboriginal, child protection must contact ACSASS for consultation.
+Where it is known or believed the unborn child is Aboriginal, Child Protection must contact ACSASS for consultation to inform the actions to be taken.
 The mother's consent is not required for this consultation to occur.
 The role of ACSASS in the consultation is to assist with assessing need and risk or determining the most appropriate response to ensure the necessary planning and assistance is provided to the mother.
 The actions which could be taken at this point are: